felkiriinya/Quality-Appraisal/README.md

 - SQL: All data inputted into the website by administrators and users is saved to a Postgresql database.

 ## Live link
-Visit the application on .
+Visit the application on https://qualityappraisal.herokuapp.com/.

 ## Figma Link
-This is the [figma]() link to my design.
+This is the [figma](https://www.figma.com/file/GAiWTBkCTItKMgg2RXuxhg/Appraisal?node-id=0%3A1) link to my design.

 ## Support and contact details